SeanFC/rvar/README.md

 # RVAR

-Make spatially coherent palaeoclimate gridded maps by combining site-based pollen reconstructions and climate model outputs using a conditioned 3D variational data assimilation method.
+Make spatially coherent gridded maps of the palaeoclimate by combining site-based pollen reconstructions and climate model outputs using a conditioned 3D variational data assimilation method.
 Implements the method shown in [this paper](https://arxiv.org/abs/1902.04973).

 ## What this code can do
-Puts into a SQL database cleaned outputs from:
+Puts into a SQL database, cleaned outputs from:

 * Pollen reconstructions from Bartlein et al. (2011)
 * The 3rd round of the Palaeoclimate Modelling Intercomparison Project (PMIP3; Braconnot et al. 2012)